 Intro

-Previously, I worked on CRScore (NAACL 2025, Oral), a reference-free metric for evaluating code review comments using LLMs and static analysis by generating code quality rubrics and scoring them with embedding models across key dimensions.
-I also conducted an investigative study (ACL 2025, Oral, top 10%) framing sound law induction as programming by example and analyzing which synthetic data distributions yield the best downstream performance on low-resource tasks.
+Previously, I developed CRScore (NAACL 2025, Oral), a reference-free metric for evaluating code review comments using LLM-generated code quality rubrics, static analysis, and embedding models.
+I also conducted an investigative study (ACL 2025, Oral, top 10%) that framed sound law induction as a programming-by-example problem and analyzed how different synthetic data distributions affect downstream performance on low-resource linguistic tasks.

 Education